Automattic/themes/lynx/readme.txt

 == Description ==

-A theme for writers that want to publish a newsletter using Jetpack.
+A theme for creators equipped with multiple patterns for single page site.

 == Changelog ==